Want to Opt For Dropshipping? Here's What You Need to Know

 PayPal balance cannot be transferred to another account in accordance with RBI norms rendering it unusable to pay supplier invoices.
 Cross-currency markup for international USD payments adds another 3-4per cent to the procurement costs.

 The difference in time-zones across different locations makes live customer support a resource-intensive task.
-US based providers offer local toll-free number subscriptions with possibility of routing to Indian numbers.
+US-based providers offer local toll-free number subscriptions with the possibility of routing to Indian numbers.

 Customers - Repeat orders or Chargebacks

-Several customer end up registering a dispute or a chargeback with the payment processor or credit card issuer.
+Several customers ends up registering a dispute or a chargeback with the payment processor or credit card issuer.
 The industry-standard maximum chargeback rate is 1per cent, limiting it within these bounds in a dropshipping model, necessitates prompt customer support.
 The product quality has overarching repercussions: repeat orders are almost non-existent which results in a low lifetime customer value.

 Product Return Rate